 From 11 – 20 March

 The ferry ride to Brava was very late in the evening.
 The sun had set before we even embarked.
 Fast Ferry delivered us to Brava in 40 minutes of smooth sailing.
-Jonas felt confident about the short ride, so I one-upped him by ordering a cup noodle from the (rarely ever) open kiosk.
+Jonas felt confident about the short ride, so I one-upped him by ordering a cup noodles from the (rarely ever) open kiosk.
 It was bloody hot and we were nearly docking, so I had to hasafasha it all the way – 3/10 wouldn’t do it again.

 We arrived at our accommodation in Nova Sintra pretty late, but the welcome was very nice.
 It had breakfast included – which is usually not our favorite thing because it messes with working – and left to hike up Fontainhas directly after breakfast the next morning.
 We also had a functional kitchen and fridge inside the suite so we could prepare our own meals.
 Oh, and the balcony was so incredibly nice.